 Barnard College Acceptable Use Policy

 November 14, 2013

-Who is Responsible for This Policy
+Who is Responsible for this Policy

-Who is Governed by This Policy
+Who is Governed by this Policy

 General Standards for Acceptable Use

 - College resources must be used responsibly, ethically, and professionally to support the mission of the College.

 - College resources must be used in compliance with all Barnard policies and procedures and applicable local, state, federal, and international laws and regulations.

 - Users may use only those College resources that the College explicitly authorizes them to access.